 If I Get Divorced in Utah, What Happens to My Pension?

 Thousands of Utahans have a pension, and thousands of Utahans file for divorce.
 Where the two groups overlap, some important legal question arise.
 What will happen to my retirement savings if I ever get divorced?
 And how much money can my spouse get?
-In this article, West Valley City divorce lawyer Darwin Overson will explain how Utah divides pension money when a marriage is dissolved.
+In this article, Salt Lake City divorce lawyer Darwin Overson will explain how Utah divides pension money when a marriage is dissolved.

 The Woodward Formula: How Utah Calculates Pension Rights in Divorce

 In 1982, the Utah Supreme Court ruled in Woodward v.
 Woodward that pension plans accrued during a marriage were “subject to equitable distribution.”
 However, the term “equitable distribution” has a slightly unusual meaning in this particular context.

 Most of the time, equitable distribution means that the courts will take a variety of factors into consideration in order to divide property in the fairest way possible – not the evenest way possible.
 Therefore, if one spouse earns significantly less than the other, the spouse with lower income might be awarded a greater share of assets and possessions.